mjeammet/DAPY-P9_LITReview/README.md

 ## 3 - Usage

-From the root repo
+(After activating environment with `source env/bin/activate`) From the root repo, get server running with
-`source env/bin/activate`

 `python manage.py runserver`

-to start the development server at [http://127.0.0.1:8000](http://127.0.0.1:8000)
+This will start the development server at [http://127.0.0.1:8000](http://127.0.0.1:8000)

 Database has been populated with a few examples, users, tickets and reviews and subscriptions.

 To log in with an pre-generated user:
 username: juno
-password: -
+password: 16ouaf!!

 ## 4 - flake8